Java & OS X Integration

 }

-Now when the dock icon is clicked your application will be visible and when the red dot is clicked, it will only be hidden.
+Now when the dock icon is clicked your application will be visible and when closed, it will be hidden.
 Don't forget to set your main frame's default close operation to hide.

 Knowing your OS

 If you are not on OS X, you shouldn't load MacApplication class.
-On mac's mrj.version system property is always set you can check it's value to see if you are on a mac.
-If it's set create your application object.
+On Mac OS X mrj.version system property is always set you can check it's value to see if you are on OS X. If it's set create your application object.

 if(System.getProperty("mrj.version") == null){